-Corporate Information
+Company Information

-We were incorporated as a Washington corporation on June 16, 1994.
+We were incorporated in the State of Washington in 1994.
 Our principal executive offices are located at 1420 Fifth Avenue, Suite 2600, Seattle, Washington 98101, and our telephone number is (206) 676-5000.
 Our web site address is www.omeros.com.
 The information on, or that can be accessed through, our web site is not part of this prospectus supplement or the accompanying prospectus.